Are almonds and almond milk a good source of zinc?

 How much zinc do we need a day?

 Zinc is an essential mineral that plays a vital role in almost every aspect of our health.
 The zinc deficiency has been associated with obesity, weak immune system, hair loss, depression, infertility, decreased sex drive, and even cancer.
-Moreover, zinc is a key compound for the natural synthesis of testosterone.
+Moreover, zinc is a key compound for the natural synthesis of testosterone, increased endurance and muscle growth.

 A whole food plant-based diet can provide adequate amounts of zinc!
 Almonds can help you meet the recommended daily intake of zinc.